Paultree/dcs-tech-test/README.md

 - Isolated all the service/helper methods that will fetch/post data to the API server to 1 file called the api.ts.
   - This will allow the components to look more manageable and create better tests.
   - Now we are able to test pure rendering on the components and then test mock api calls in the api.ts file.
-- EmployeeForm file now populates with default values depending on whether user presses 'edit' or 'add new employee'
+- EmployeeForm file now populates with default values depending on whether user presses 'edit' or 'add new employee'.

 # Features